ThermIQ/thermiq_mqtt-ha/README.md

 - A couple of Lovelace plugins

 ## Quick start
 1. Make sure that ThermIQ is properly setup and communicating with the MQTT server.
-You should have MQTT messages from the heatpump every 30s
+You should see MQTT messages in MQTT-Explorer from the heatpump every 30s
 2. Make sure that MQTT Integration in Home Assistant is setup and communicating with the MQTT server
 3. Make sure you have HACS set-up (https://github.com/custom-components/hacs).
-4. Make sure you have the required Lovelace plugins
+4. Make sure you have installed the required Lovelace plugins in HACS
 5. Go to the HACS integrations page, add ThermIQ integration and restart HA.
 6. Go to Integrations and add ThermIQ.
+-
--- The supplied lovelace config assumes you are Using the default "Unique ID: vp1".
+        - The supplied lovelace config assumes you are Using the default "Unique ID: vp1".
--- The MQTT Nodename should be given without a / in the end -- Use hexformat only if you have ThermIQ-MQTT fw 1.xx -- Use debug if you want to try it out without actually writing to the heatpump
+        - The MQTT Nodename should be given without a / in the end
+        - Use hexformat only if you have ThermIQ-MQTT fw 1.xx
+        - Use debug if you want to try it out without actually writing to the heatpump
 7. Setup the lovelace card to show what the heatpump is doing

 ## Configuration